POST /convert/v1/fhirr4toomop

 In OMOP, the main ID field in each data table uses the integer

-data type, but Rosetta uses string values representing paths within the FHIR bundle.
+data type, but the Convert service uses string values representing paths within the FHIR bundle.
 For example: a person_id

 of Patient/35b77437-425d-419c-90b5-af4bc433ebe9